smalls0098/gobley/README.md

 | Linux        | ✅       | ✅     | ✅     |
 | Visual C++   | ✅       | ❌     | ❌     |

-To build for specific targets only, you can configure that using the `jvm` property.
+To build for specific targets only, you can configure that using the `embedRustLibrary` property.
 For example, to build a shared library for the current build host only, set this property to `rustTarget == RustHost.current.rustTarget`.

 ```kotlin
 import io.gitlab.trixnity.gradle.RustHost